Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Electric field correlator at NLO

 \section{Electric field correlator at NLO}

 In this section, we discuss the NLO calculation of the non-Abelian electric field correlator

 which, as discussed above, fully determines the rates of bound state formation/dissociation inside the thermal plasma in the introduced open quantum system treatment.
-We have omitted the Wilson lines at infinite time for our calculations in $R_\xi$ gauge, as discussed below Eq.~(\ref{eqn:lo_rho}).
+We have omitted the Wilson lines at infinite time for our calculations in $R_\xi$ gauge, since they do not contribute in the end, as discussed below Eq.~(\ref{eqn:lo_rho}).

 We define $\Tr_E(\rho_EO) \equiv \langle O \rangle_T$ as a short-hand notation for the correlation of operators in the thermal environment.
 Gauge fields written as $A = A^aT_{\bs N}^a$ are in the fundamental representation while those written as $\ml{A} = A^a T_{\bs{adj}}^a$ are in the adjoint representation.
 The fundamental representation is normalized by $\Tr_c(T_{\bs N}^a T_{\bs N}^b) = C({\bs N}) \delta^{ab}$ where $C({\bs N})=1/2$ and $\Tr_c$ denotes the trace in the color space.
 The adjoint representation is given by $(T_{\bs{adj}}^a)^{bc} = -if^{abc}$.
 The chromoelectric field is defined as $E_i^a = F_{0i}^a = \partial_0 A_i^a - \partial_i A_0^a + g f^{abc} A_0^b A_i^c$.